What is it and where is it found?

 The main way people come into contact with mercury is by eating contaminated fish.
 This is because mercury that ends up in water bodies concentrates in the sediment at the bottom of rivers, streams, lakes and oceans.
 Once there, a biological process turns it into an especially toxic form of mercury called methyl mercury.
 The sediment dwelling creatures are eaten by the small fish, which in turn are eaten by bigger fish, and so on up the food chain.
 The longest living, top predator fish like large mouth bass, tuna, and shark, accumulate the most mercury of all.

-Other sources of mercury include:
+Other sources of mercury, and how someone might become exposed, include:

-- Old mercury-containing thermometers;
+- Old mercury-containing thermometers (same as above);

-- High school science labs;
+- High school science labs; (Breathing vapors that may be in the air)

-- Rituals that include mercury.
+- Rituals that include mercury (again, breathing in the vapors);

 What are the health concerns?